Hunger Reference Desk

 • Rising housing, healthcare, and food costs

-SNAP was designed to respond to economic volatility, not moral failure.
+SNAP was designed to respond to economic volatility.

 Key Milestones